 top with dry, sparkling wine

 Add the liqueur to a wine glass and top up with cold, sparkling wine.

-One of the things I love about this cocktail is how easy it is to make.
-There's no stirring or shaking if you can get a nice mix while you pour, and provided your wine is chilled, you don't even have to open the icebox.
-It's also great for parties when you want to add a bit of whimsy to an otherwise unremarkable white wine.
+One of the things we love about this cocktail is how easy it is to make.
+There’s no stirring or shaking if you can get a nice mix while you pour, and provided your wine is chilled, you don’t even have to open the icebox.
+It’s also great for parties when you want to add a bit of whimsy to an otherwise unremarkable white wine.
 You could even line up several choices for guests to dose their own glass.
-D'Amico Kitchen on the main floor of Le Meridien Chambers Hotel in Minneapolis even had a version on their cocktail menu made with Aperol and prosecco.
+D’Amico Kitchen on the main floor of Le Meridien Chambers Hotel in Minneapolis even had a version on their cocktail menu made with Aperol and Prosecco (an Aperol Spritz).
 Taking this into the bitter realm is a fantastic interpretation of this template and worthy of further exploration.